-Radical innovations represent clear departure from existing practice and fundamental changes in technology not only in terms of efficiency, but also effectiveness compared to incremental innovations that represent minor improvements or simple adjustments in current technology [21].
+The emergence of new digital innovations can make a radical difference in achieving global as well as local climate targets if they are placed in the right context.
+Radical innovations represent clear departure from existing practice and fundamental changes in technology and can be compared to Incremental innovations that represent minor improvements or simple adjustments in current technology.
 The difference can be considered as the degree of novel technology.
-The "newness" can both consist of technology newness, service or product newness and newness to potential customers /users [22], [23].
+The "newness" can both consist of technology newness, service or product newness and newness to potential customers /users [5], [6].

-Digitalization may enable the emergence of radical service innovation for Accessibility as a Service (AaaS) as well as Mobility as a Service (MaaS) for instance.
-These service innovations include digital platform technologies, which connect users and service providers and can be used to offer combinations of services that reduce the demand for transportation and optimize the use of current infrastructures and vehicles [24]; and Virtual technologies that can provide digital access to e.g. work, meetings and healthcare and substitute transportation [25][26].
-However, these are assumptions that are yet to be explored from a sustainability point of view since the environmental, business, and social impact of such innovations is not fully understood.
+Digitalization may enable the emergence of radical service innovation for Accessibility as a Service (AaaS) as well as Mobility as a Service (MaaS), which can disrupt other industry sectors when they come into practice.
+These technologies include digital platform technologies, which connect users and service providers and can be used to offer combinations of services that reduce the demand for transportation and optimize the use of current infrastructures and vehicles; Big data which gives the opportunity to gather and retrieve and process large amounts of for instance user data, fleet data and data about traffic flows; Artificial Intelligence (AI) including machine learning and deep learning that can smoothly channel different incentives to optimize utilization of infrastructure and vehicles; together with Internet of Things (IoT) that can be used manage and operate the fleet; block chain technology that can facilitate ticketing and payment in a much more efficient way; and virtual technologies that can provide digital access to e.g. work, meetings and healthcare and substitute transportation.